miltlima/terramagic/README.md

 terramagic create --name infra
 ```

-This will generate a new directory called "myapp" with the following structure:
+This will generate a new directory called "infra" with the following structure:

 ```code
 infra